lsst-dm/dmtn-249/index.rst

 The journal file should be written before the ``Registry`` transaction is committed and deleted only after all Datastore deletions succeed.
 This is slightly problematic for client/server, because the journal file will need to be populated with information we get from the Registry database; this means the client cannot be responsible for creating the journal file unless we make fetching the datastore records and deleting them separate operations.
 That isn't too bad - it's just a slight increase in latency and a bit more http traffic.
-Another alternative would be to have the server take responsibility for creating the journal file, and then either returning responsibility for its deletion to the client or taking responsibility for both the deletion of the Datastore artifacts and the deletion of the journal file.
-Which of these is preferable probably depends on whether we want these operations to block until completion and whether we have reasons to perform other Datastore operations on the server (up to this point, having the client use a vanilla ``FileDatastore`` and perform all Datastore operations still seems viable).

 .. note::
    This proposal should not affect our ability support disassembled composites, though we may be able to make further simplifications if we drop that support.